Ask FundThrough

 The difference between flat rate vs tiered rates (aka variable invoice factoring rates)

-A flat factoring rate is exactly what it sounds like.
+A flat factoring rate, or flat fee, is exactly what it sounds like.
 The factoring company charges a flat percentage for every invoice.
 After you’ve paid that price up front, you don’t pay anymore for as long as the invoice stays open.
+FundThrough charges flat rates based on net terms.

 1-30 days = 2.75% • 31-45 days = 3.75%